Our Members Asked:

 ConsumerLab.com has tested and reviewed a variety of NAC supplements on the market and it has published its Top Pick in its NAC Supplements Review, which contains additional information about using NAC, its benefits, dosing, and potential side effects.

-Preliminary evidence from laboratory and animal studies suggest that some probiotics -- particularly lactic-acid producing bacteria -- can have anti-viral activity, including activity against another coronavirus, TGEV, as discussed in our Probiotic Supplements Review.
-There is, however, no clinical evidence that a probiotic helps prevent or treat COVID-19.
-A placebo-controlled trial to evaluate the effects of a commercially available probiotic on transmission of the COVID-19 virus has been announced but results are not expected until 2022 (Clinicaltrials.gov 2020).
+Preliminary evidence from laboratory and animal studies suggest that some probiotics — particularly lactic-acid producing bacteria — can have anti-viral activity, including activity against another coronavirus, TGEV, as discussed in our Probiotic Supplements Review.
+While there is no clinical evidence that a probiotic helps prevent COVID-19 or reduces the risk of hospitalization or death from COVID-19, one preliminary study suggests that it might improve symptoms and viral clearance among people with mild COVID-19.

 ConsumerLab has tested the quality of a wide variety of probiotics, including many providing lactic-acid producing bacteria, and has selected Top Picks for various other clinical uses.